GII/emdb/docs/source/how_to_do/work_with_perceptions.md

 In conclusion, we can add to the architecture the perceptions we want, but we need to create a process_and_send_reading that transforms it to the format indicated above.

 It's important to remember that, for correct behavior of the cognitive architecture, the perception values must be normalized.
-That normalization process can be done in the process_and_send_reading method, indicating the values to normalize in the experiment configuration yaml file.
+That normalization process can be done in the process_and_send_reading method, indicating the values to normalize in the experiment configuration YAML file.

 ## How to interact with a Perception node